DirkMeer/openai_function_calls_and_embeddings/README.md

-# OpenAI - ChatGPT function calls and embeddings
+# OpenAI - ChatGPT function calls and embeddings (Version 2 update)

 This is the finished code for the 6 part 'OpenAI - ChatGPT function calls and embeddings' tutorial from the Finxter Academy (https://academy.finxter.com/).
 This course is an updated version (December - 2023) to reflect the many recent changes in OpenAI's API and Python libraries.